Car problems Renault

 Electronics and electrical systems in Renaults

 One of the most frequently reported complaints in various Renault models concerns the electronics.
-Faults in control modules can cause systems to keep drawing power unexpectedly.
+Faults in control modules can cause systems to continue drawing power unexpectedly.
 A flat battery is the result.
-Defective sensors, such as the crankshaft sensor or wheel speed sensors, are also common.
-These send incorrect data to the ECU.
+Defective sensors, such as the crankshaft sensor or wheel-speed sensors, also occur often.
+They send incorrect data to the on-board computer.
 That leads to starting problems or the activation of limp mode.
 The car then only delivers limited power.
 On the dashboard you recognise these problems by warning lights or 'STOP' messages.

 Renault Laguna Renault Laguna